 - Place your purse or briefcase in the backseat causing you to go to the back to retrieve them.

 - Stay off the phone!
 Keep your focus on driving to the caregiver.

-- If you don’t arrive to the caregiver by a certain time, have them call you to find out where you are.
+- If you don’t arrive at the caregiver by a certain time, have them call you to find out where you are.